Working with Extended Attributes of a Project

 3. Select Text as Custom Field Type from the Type Combo Box.

-5. Use the “Rename” button to rename the alias of the field if it is desired and press OK button
+5. Use the Rename button to change the alias of the field if needed, then press OK.

-6. Add a new task and insert a new column to the task row with the custom field that you used in the above step
+6. Add a new task and insert a new column to the task row with the custom field.

 open extended attributes in Microsoft Project